Y

 01 · Computer interface

-A simplified GUI handles navigation while a console handles email "hacking" — added after playtests showed the original text-only interface was too opaque.
+A simplified GUI handles navigation while a console handles email "hacking."
+I added it after playtests showed the original text-only interface was too opaque.

 Office Manual